Web Analytics Made Easy - StatCounter

 Partly because sniping requires but a minimal investment in tools and equipment, it has been a favored mining method used worldwide by generations of independent gold prospectors and miners operating on limited budgets.

-Once the suspected cache of gold is located and worked, the sniper quickly moves on to work the next likely spot.
-A lone sniper commonly powers through multiple caches in a day.
-Sometimes, when large sections of bedrock are exposed, caches my be close together and keep a sniper busy in one place for hours, or a day or more.
-Most times, caches are farther apart, requiring the sniper to hike from one to the next.
+Sometimes, when large sections of bedrock are exposed, caches may be close together and keep a sniper busy in one place for hours, or a day or more.
+Most times caches are farther apart, requiring the sniper to hike from one to the next.

-While sniping techniques are used in both wet and dry environments, this tutor will focus exclusively on stream gold.
-It will paint a vivid picture of a quintessential gold-producing stream, and feature an eyewitness account of a day in the life of a professional gold sniper.
-Students will come away with a fundamental understanding of the geological processes leading to the deposition and concentration of placer gold in streambeds.
+Readers will come away with a fundamental understanding of the geological processes leading to the deposition and concentration of placer gold in streambeds.
 They will also become familiarized with the basic tools and techniques needed to target and recover placer gold from streams.
 In addition, they will learn what gold caches are, how to spot them, and how a skilled sniper works them to extract gold.

 [continue reading…]